Crossroadsman/AgileDevelopment/UserStories/UserStoryWorkshop.md

   - Optional information
   - Acceptance criteria
   - Clarity: the benefits of keeping it simple
+  - Epic: explain what it is and give example of splitting an epic into stories

 - Explanation: Organisation of User Story
   - Explain how backlogs work